 We might as well start influxdb and also get it to start on boot.

-systemctl start influxdb
+1 2 3 systemctl start influxdb systemctl enable influxdb

 While we are dealing with Influx, we should also create the Telegraf database.